Tool Introduction

 - The millimeter and inch dimensions in the comparison table are precise standard data; please use them as the primary reference.

-- The "B Series Paper Size Comparison Chart" below is only a visual tool to aid in understanding the relative sizes of different paper sizes and should not be used as the final basis for precise measurement or printing.
+- The "B Series Paper Size Comparison Chart" below is only a visual tool to assist in understanding the relative sizes of different paper sizes and should not be used as the final basis for precise measurement or printing.

 - When browsing this page on a mobile device, if the table content exceeds the screen range, you can swipe left and right to view the complete size data.